micoazmi/cypress-cucumber-auth/README.md

 This project is divided into two main folders, each serving a specific purpose:

 1. **App**: `app`
-   - Description: [Brief description of folder 1 functionality].
+   - Description: this is the application we going to tests.
    - Requires its own installation process.
 2. **Cypress-cucumber**: `cypress-cucumber`
-   - Description: [Brief description of folder 2 functionality].
+   - Description: this is the testing app.
    - Requires its own installation process.

 ## Prerequisites

 Ensure you have the following installed on your system:

-- [Dependency 1]
+- Next JS
-- [Dependency 2]
+- Cypress-Cucumber
 - Node.js (for example) - [Install Node.js](https://nodejs.org/)

 ## Installation